italoknd/italoknd/README.md

 ##

-- 📚 Always trying to be better in this wonderful world of tecnology! :man_technologist:
+- 📚 Always trying to be better in this wonderful world of technology! :man_technologist:
 - ⚡ Fun fact: When I was a kiddo, I dreamt to be a DJ!
 XD

 <div align="left">